kml96/os-in-rust/README.md

 ## Future goals after this project

 - Contribution to Redox os project
-- Furthur develop this project into usable practical OS
+- Furthur develop this project into usable and practical OS